PLCHome/node-red-contrib-ads/README.md

 # The component is not working properly.
 # Since I don't feel like node-red and have no time, the project will be closed.

+# With the last few attempts to improve the component when applying, everything has only gotten worse.

 # node-red-contrib-ads